2023 MTN WestFAQs

 Denver Int’l Airport (DEN): 55 Minutes from Loveland

-No, Overland Expo does not provide or rent vehicles for classes.
+No, Overland Expo does not provide or rent vehicles for any ride and drives.
 On any sponsored driving course, the test vehicles provided are for the session only, not for the whole weekend.
-You need to bring your own vehicle to participate in the exercises.

 Fly to Denver and rent a motorcycle locally.
 Find more details on our Guide to Loveland.